RAJMORE19/fintech-wallet-eks/README.md

 => **what is module** → A Terraform module lets me write infrastructure code once and reuse it multiple times with different configurations for Dev, Staging, and Production.
 => **versions.tf**    → is the file where I specify which Terraform version and provider versions, such as AWS, Azure, or GCP, my project should use.
 => **variables.tf**   → What input values the project needs.
+=> **main.tf**        → is the file where I write the actual infrastructure code, such as creating a VPC, EC2 instance, EKS cluster, or RDS database.

+=> **VPC**
+   What is it?
+A VPC is your own private network inside AWS.
+Without a VPC, you can't create EC2, EKS, RDS, NAT Gateway, or Load Balancers.
+   Real-life example Imagine Amazon gives you an empty piece of land.
+That land is your VPC.
+Everything you build (servers, databases, Kubernetes) goes inside it.
+   AWS
+┌─────────────────────────────┐
+│           Your VPC          │
+│                             │
+│  EC2   EKS   RDS   ALB      │
+│                             │
+└─────────────────────────────┘

+=> **Internet Gateway (IGW)**      Internet ==> IGW ==> VPC
+   The Internet Gateway connects your VPC to the public internet.
+Without it: No internet No website No downloads No SSH from your laptop
+   Real-life example Your company has walls all around it.
+Nobody can enter.
+The Internet Gateway is the main entrance gate.

+=> **Public Subnets** — Public Area
+   A public subnet is a subnet that has a route to the Internet Gateway, so resources like the Application Load Balancer, NAT Gateway, and Bastion Host can communicate with the internet.
+ Internet
+   │
+IGW
+   │
+Public Subnet
+ ├── ALB
+ └── NAT Gateway
+=> **Private Subnets**
+   Private subnets have no direct internet access.Users on the internet cannot reach them.
+What lives here?
+EKS Worker Nodes Application Pods Backend Services